Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/renderer.md

 ## Bundling

 All code in Renderer process has been bundled to `dist/renderer.js` using `webpack`.
-To ensure that users can start using this extension directly after executing `git clone`, this bundled file should be included in `git`.

 Before start developing, run `npm install` to get all dependencies.